-- □ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - □ Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) - \Box Check axle fluid level and add fluid as needed.
-(See footnote .) - □ Clean and repack the front wheel bearings (or at each brake relining, whichever occurs first). - □ Replace fuel filter.
+90,000 Miles (150 000 km) ☐ Change engine oil and filter (or every 12 months, whichever occurs first).
 An Emission Control Service.

-(See footnote†.) - □ Replace air cleaner filter.
+- ☐ Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.) - ☐ Check axle fluid level and add fluid as needed.
+(See footnote .) - ☐ Clean and repack the front wheel bearings (or at each brake relining, whichever occurs first). - ☐ Replace fuel filter. - An Emission Control Service.
+(See footnote †.) - ☐ Diesel Engine Only: Replace engine air cleaner filter.

 An Emission Control Service.

-Vehicles With GVWR Above 10,000 lbs.
+Gasoline Engine Only: See "Engine Air Cleaner Filter Restriction Indicator Check" in the Index. - □ Vehicles With GVWR Above 10,000 lbs.
 Only: Inspect shields for damage or looseness.
 Adjust or replace as required.
 This is a Noise Emission Control Service.
-Applicable only to vehicles sold in the United States.
+Applicable only to vehicles sold in the United States. - ☐ Rotate tires.

-□ Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-- □ Change engine oil and filter (or every 12 months, whichever occurs first).
-An Emission Control Service. - Lubricate chassis components (or every 12 months, whichever occurs first).
-(See footnote #.) - □ Check axle fluid level and add fluid as needed.
-(See footnote .) - □ Rotate tires.
+Ш Diesel Engine Only: Check the air intake system installation to assure that gaskets are properly sealed and that all hose connections, fasteners and other components are tight.
+Also check to be sure that the air cleaner housing is properly seated and the cover fits tightly.
+Tighten connections and fasteners or replace damaged parts as necessary.
+This is a Noise Emission Control Service.
+Applicable only to vehicles sold in the United States.
+Diesel Engine Only: If your engine has a thermostatically controlled cooling fan, inspect hoses and ducts for proper hook-up (or every 12 months, whichever occurs first).
+Be sure the valve works properly.
+This is a Noise Emission Control Service.
+Applicable only to vehicles sold in the United States .
+97 7,500 Miles (162 500 km) Change engine oil and filter (or every 12 months, whichever occurs first).
+An Emission Control Service .
+Lubricate chassis components (or every 12 months, whichever occurs first).
+(See footnote #.)
+Check axle fluid level and add fluid as needed.
+(See footnote .)
+Rotate tires.
 See "Tire Inspection and Rotation" in the Index for proper rotation pattern and additional information.
 (See footnote +.)

-- □ Inspect spark plug wires.
-An Emission Control Service. - □ Replace spark plugs.
+100,000 Miles (166 000 km) ☐ Gasoline Engine Only: Inspect spark plug wires.
 An Emission Control Service.

-- ☐ Change automatic transmission fluid and filter if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: - In heavy city traffic where the outside temperature regularly reaches $90^{\circ}F(32^{\circ}C)$ or higher. - In hilly or mountainous terrain. - When doing frequent trailer towing. - Uses such as found in taxi, police or delivery service. - □ If you haven't used your vehicle under severe service conditions listed previously and, therefore, haven't changed your automatic transmission fluid, change both the fluid and filter. - □ Inspect Positive Crankcase Ventilation (PCV) valve.
+Gasoline Engine Only: Replace spark plugs.
 An Emission Control Service.
+Change automatic transmission fluid and filter if the vehicle has a diesel engine, if the vehicle's GVWR is over 8600 lbs. or if the vehicle is mainly driven under one or more of these conditions: In heavy city traffic where the outside temperature regularly reaches 90°F (32°C) or higher.
+In hilly or mountainous terrain.
+When doing frequent trailer towing.
+Uses such as found in taxi, police or delivery service.
+If you haven't used your vehicle under severe service conditions listed previously and, therefore, haven't changed your automatic transmission fluid, change both the fluid and filter.

+Gasoline Engine Only: Inspect Positive Crankcase Ventilation (PCV) valve.

-□ Drain, flush and refill cooling system (or every 60 months since last service, whichever occurs first).
+☐ Drain, flush and refill cooling system (or every 60 months since last service, whichever occurs first).
 See "Engine Coolant" in the Index for what to use.
 Inspect hoses.
 Clean radiator, condenser, pressure cap and neck.
 Pressure test the cooling system and pressure cap.
-An Emission Control Service.